SainsburyWellcomeCentre/NeuralPlayground/README.md

 See [Citation](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/citation.cff) for the correct citation of this framework.

-### 6. Lisence
+### 6. License

-More details about the liscence can be found at [Lisence](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/lisence.md).
+More details about the license can be found at [Lisence](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/lisence.md).

 ## Contributors ✨